r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 fffff800`50604848     : fffff800`4b34d180 ffffd78a`54555040 fffff800`505265a0 00000000`00000000 : nt!PspSystemThreadStartup+0x55
 00000000`00000000     : ffffd18b`0ea0e000 ffffd18b`0ea08000 00000000`00000000 00000000`00000000 : nt!KiStartSystemThread+0x28
 ```

 A stack like this screams drive failure.
-We were already considering either the RAM or drive due to the information from the exception record, and this stack seals the deal in my book.
-FLTMGR is very common to see in drive issues, as is Ntfs.
-Both of these are drive related, with FLTMGR being the File Manager driver and Ntfs being the file system driver.
-We also see a file operation in here with nt!IopDeleteFile+0x14f.
+We were already considering either the RAM or drive due to the information from the exception record, and this stack seals the deal in my book. `FLTMGR` is very common to see in drive issues, as is `Ntfs`.

+Both of these are drive related, with `FLTMGR` being the File Manager driver and `Ntfs` being the file system driver.
+We also see a file operation in here with `nt!IopDeleteFile+0x14f`.
 If Windows fails while working with files, drive errors are always the primary suspect.

-You can find more details about determining between ram and drive failure along with understanding invalid memory addresses in the IRQL_NOT_LESS_OR_EQUAL article.
+You can find more details about determining between ram and drive failure along with understanding invalid memory addresses in the `IRQL_NOT_LESS_OR_EQUAL` article.

-### DRIVER_POWER_STATE_FAILURE (0x9F)
+### `DRIVER_POWER_STATE_FAILURE` (`0x9F`)

-DRIVER_POWER_STATE_FAILURE occurs for several different reasons, most of which are software-related and generally have to do with things happening too slowly.
+`DRIVER_POWER_STATE_FAILURE` occurs for several different reasons, most of which are software-related and generally have to do with things happening too slowly.
 When first analyzing a dump, Arg1 is the most important place to start.

-Of the seven possibilities, 0x1, 0x2, and 0x500 are virtually guaranteed to be a poorly written or corrupted driver.
-0x3 through 0x5 are timeouts and tend to be hardware related, though drivers can affect them similar to how drivers cause DPC_WATCHDOG_VIOLATION.
-0x6 is hardware-related.
+Of the seven possibilities, `0x1`, `0x2`, and `0x500` are virtually guaranteed to be a poorly written or corrupted driver. `0x3` through `0x5` are timeouts and tend to be hardware related, though drivers can affect them similar to how drivers cause `DPC_WATCHDOG_VIOLATION`. `0x6` is hardware-related.

 Outside of the software flavors, the stack is not useful.
 Timeout related BSODs will always have a stack which refers to a timer or accumulating ticks, however the original call thread is unrelated to the thread in which the BugCheck occurred.
 As such, the stack will be unrelated and not helpful.
 Let's take a look at an example:

 ```
 DRIVER_POWER_STATE_FAILURE (9f)
 A driver has failed to complete a power IRP within a specific time.